RMRM01/Simple_todo_list/README.md

 # Simple_todo_list
+## this is my first step towards learning firebase.
 A to-do list always helps us to stay on track, rather than getting us in the middle of nowhere.
-This web app will help us in that case.
 Thank You.